 The 1000XL has a manually adjustable 8-level magnetic tension resistance.
 This means you can adjust the level of resistance by turning the black knob at the lower center.

 If you have large feet, then you might want to know about the relatively large pedal design.
-This is especially useful for people with big feet.
-They also have a ribbed design which prevents your feet from slipping.
+The pedals also have a ribbed design which prevents your feet from slipping.

-- The 1000 XL is a basic model, which makes it a good option for people who are looking for a model with not a lot of features.
+- The 1000 XL is a basic model, which makes it a good option for people who are looking for a simple to use machine.

 - Extra large pedals for people with big feet.